WorkTime – employee monitoring software

 7. Is it legal to use video monitoring systems in the workplace?

 Yes.
-The truth is that this type of monitoring is commonly done in Sri Lankan workplaces.
-Several offices install video monitoring systems in common areas to curb criminal activities or maintain their assets’ security.
+The truth is that this type of monitoring is widespread in Sri Lankan workplaces.
+Several offices install video monitoring systems in common areas to deter criminal activities or to protect their assets.

-However, it is also worth using common sense and analyzing the need to install such tools to monitor your employees.
-Employee confidentiality and dignity must always be maintained.
-It is always good practice to notify before the monitoring.
+However, it is also important to use common sense and evaluate the necessity for such tools to monitor your workers.
+Employee confidentiality and dignity must be respected at all times.
+It is always good practice to notify all parties before the monitoring.

-Before monitoring is carried out, the following conditions should be met:
+Before monitoring is carried out, the following criteria must be met:

 - The monitoring of employees must be reasonable and balanced.

-- The cameras or any other means of control must be visible.
+- The cameras or any other forms of control must be visible.

-- Cameras must be installed only at work areas (excluding recreational places, restrooms, or other private places).
+- Cameras must only be placed in work areas (excluding recreational places, restrooms, or other private places).

 8. Is it legal to monitor private messages and email content?

 Yes.
-As long as the company has clear policies prohibiting sending and receiving private messages and emails on company devices during and after working hours.
-In that case, it is justified to monitor activities such as sending or receiving private messages or emails.
+As long as the company has clear policies prohibiting the sending and receiving of private messages and emails on company devices during and after business hours.
+In such a scenario, it is justified to monitor these on a company device.
 Again the Keyword here is well-defined policies.
-Monitoring without ensuring that the employee has been adequately notified could lead to large payments of damages to the employee.
+Monitoring without ensuring that the employee has been adequately notified may result in significant monetary damages being paid to the employee.

 9. Is it legal to monitor employees’ personal devices?